rainlanguage/dotrain/docs/classes/formatter.md

 The generator of human friendly readable source.

-Parse an StateConfig/Script to a more human readable form, making easier to understand.
+Parse an ExpressionConfig to a more human readable form, making easier to understand.
 This form allows users read exactly what the Script will do, like the conditions, values used, etc. Also, anyone can learn to write their own scripts if use the Human Form to see the output for each combination that they made.

 <b>Signature:</b>